 While a New York City resident in 2013, I received a text message one morning that made my blood run cold: “is your family OK?”
 Please do not ever send someone a text message like this, because they will feel like they’re going to vomit all over themselves until they manage to find a news outlet.

 The Boston Marathon, a tradition I always associated with childhood days off of school and civic pride, had just been bombed.
 To me, Marathon Monday is Massachusetts and, as usual, I knew people running the race.
-For the next day or two I was glued to my Facebook newsfeed, which, because several of my friends lived in and around the area Tsarnaev fled to, provided better coverage than the actual news.
+For the next day or two I was glued to my Facebook newsfeed, which, because several of my friends lived in and around the area one of the bombers fled to, provided better coverage than the actual news.
 My mind was home but my body wasn’t, and I couldn’t focus on anything else until the emergency resolved.

 I’ve since further uprooted myself.
 I don’t even live in my home country, nor do I have plans to move back in the near future.
 I’m not a permanent resident anywhere, an existence that can be both exciting and isolating.